 The Legislature and Governor would have no authority over the MHP revenues.
 This is necessary to prevent the use of MHP premiums to balance the state budget, and would also prevent politicians from starving the Health Plan of needed funds, a problem that occurs in some of the countries where politicians are responsible for funding their national health plans.

 Why are they called premiums instead of taxes?

 Unlike taxes, MHP premiums do not go to the state treasury; they go directly to the MHP, where they can only be used for health care.
 They cannot be taken by the governor or legislature, and cannot be used to balance the state budget or pay for anything else.

-Opponents will say that the MN Health Plan will drive up taxes.
+Opponents will say that the Minnesota Health Plan will drive up taxes.
 Aren’t the premiums we would be paying actually taxes?

 Keep in mind that health care is now one-sixth of the entire economy.
 Funding the MHP isn’t like adding some additional taxes to pay for some new government program or service.
 We are talking about restructuring how we finance one-sixth of our economy, most of which is and would remain in the private sector.
-We are simply shifting the premiums that people pay, from their current health plan, to the MN Health Plan.
-Likewise, employers would now be paying their share to the MN Health Plan.
+We are simply shifting the premiums that people pay, from their current health plan, to the Minnesota Health Plan.
+Likewise, employers, including the state, would now be paying their share to the Minnesota Health Plan.
 These premiums would replace all current premiums and out of pocket expenses for health care.